-*This post may contain affiliate links in order to support my cookie / donut / all things pastry eating habit!*
+*This post may contain affiliate link to support my cookie / donut / all things pastry eating habit!*

 This month for Styled by Five we are featuring Pink Blush and I LOVE this dress!
 It is so twirly, and the colors speak to my soul.
 I have teamed up with four other ladies to bring you one piece of clothing styled by 5 different women.
 Women that look & think differently from one another – hair, religion, location, skin, size, height, style, all of the above.
 I love sharing my style with you, but I also want you to see clothing I style in other body types so you can find what is best for you.
 So feel free to check out how Deidre, Kaylynn, Bethany, Jacque, andLauryn styled this outfit as well!
 And watch for a new piece of clothing styled by 5 every month.